 Having an Apprehended Violence Order (AVO) against you is not a criminal offence.
-However, if you breach any of the AVO’s listed conditions the Police to have the power to arrest you and press charges.
+However, if you breach any of the AVO’s listed conditions, the Police have the power to arrest you and press charges.
 You can also be charged for any behaviour that causes the contravention, for example, Stalking and Intimidation.
-The Police will issue you with a Court Attendance Notice (CAN) which outlines the date and location where you must appear at Court.
+The Police will issue you with a Court Attendance Notice (CAN), which outlines the date and location where you must appear at Court.
 These cases are often the protected person’s word against the complainant.
-It is therefore imperative that you have a solicitor that can present your side adequately and effectively in Court.
+Therefore, you must have a solicitor that can present your side adequately and effectively in Court.

 What are the applicable penalties?